 How Much Can Drivers Earn During This Time of Year?

 Personally, I avoid driving on actual Halloween afternoon/early evening, as there are typically many kids out during this time and not as much ride demand.
-Unless Halloween falls on a weekend, in which case you have to measure for yourself what would be best.
-I’d aim for after dark because there aren’t typically kids out anymore and it’ll be a great time for earnings.
+I would aim for driving after dark in your city, as more people will probably be out and about (and fewer children).
+All that said…

 What Are the Most Lucrative Days to Drive?